-pbb manages ESG risks in line with the Three Lines of Defence ("3LoD") principle, whereby risk owners in the various divisions which are particularly close to clients or the general public (Sales, PAV, CRM, Communications, Finance, Treasury, and the Corporate Office) form the first line of defence.
-The second line of defence comprises RMC and Compliance, together with Legal, Human Resources, and IT.
-GIA is the third line of defence.
-The assessment register that was created for the categorised ESG risk factors as part of the materiality analysis is used as a basis for the allocation of divisions and the corresponding key controls based on the principle of the Three Lines of Defence.
+ESG risk is managed in accordance with the "3 Lines of Defence (3 LoD)" principle, with the risk owners of the various specialist departments that are particularly close to customers/public (Sales, PAV, CRM, Communications, Finance, Treasury and Corporate Office) forming the first line of defence.
+The second line of defence is formed by the RMC and Compliance departments with support functions from Human Resources and IT.
+The GIA area represents the third line of defence.
+The assessment register for the categorised ESG risk factors created as part of the materiality analysis is used as the basis for assigning the specialist areas and associated key controls according to the principle of the three lines of defence.